queryluke/masseffect-5e-data/data/class-features/biotic-focus.md

 ---
-id: biotic_focus
 name: Biotic Focus
+class: vanguard
+level: 6
+subclass: battle-master
 ---
-At {{ level }} level, you can use a bonus action to focus your biotic energies into your muscles granting additional speed and strength.
+At 6th level, you can use a bonus action to focus your biotic energies into your muscles granting additional speed and strength.
 You gain the following benefits for 1 minute:

 * Your speed is doubled.
 * +4 to all melee weapon damage rolls.
 * You have advantage on Strength and Dexterity saving throws.